magomimmo/modern-cljs/doc/tutorial-20.md

 > NOTE 4: We added the `[:crossover-jar true]` setting as well to
 > allow `lein` to include the auto-generated `syntax.cljs` in the
 > `jar` packaging for later deployment.
+At the moment forget about it,
+> because as soon as we have a better understanding of the assets
+> needed by `Enfocus` for the deployment, we'll review the
+> `project.clj` file by introducing leinigen profiles.

-Finally, we set the `:source-paths` for CLJS codebase to read CLJS files only from the `src/cljs` path and form the `test/cljs` path in preparation for unit teststing.
+Finally, we set the `:source-paths` for CLJS codebase to read CLJS files only from the `src/cljs` path and form the `test/cljs` path in preparation for unit testing.

 ### Light the fire